As a guy who spent 25 years in full-time Youth Ministry, I have a burning question that, with each passing year, weighs heavily on my heart and mind.

 But first, a disclaimer:

 There’s always debate between which is better: a digital copy of the Bible?
 Or one with real pages?
 One may be better for one’s particular learning style.
 Neither is “right”, nor “wrong”, but merely a matter of preference.
-I’m for either as long as it’s used.
+I don’t care what medium a person uses as long as it’s being used.

 Now that we have that out of the way and, hopefully, understand my question has nothing to do with what media we ought to use – let’s dive in…